-The Office of the Dean provides tenure-line faculty in the humanities and some social sciences with modest discretionary research funds if they do not have other sources of funding.
-A supplement, also modest, is available to support international travel for certain activities.
-Please be in touch with the associate dean for faculty about these.
+10. DEPARTMENTAL ENDOWED FUNDS; DISCRETIONARY RESEARCH ACCOUNTS dean for faculty about these.
 Some faculty members have individual research discretionary accounts associated with an endowed chair or resulting from their recruitment.
-Discretionary research funds may be used for research and professional expenses, such as computer hardware and software (including a computer for your campus office), other equipment purchases, research assistance, manuscript preparation, purchase of books and supplies, and travel for research and professional meetings.
+Discretionary research funds may be used for research and professional expenses, such as computer hardware and software (including a computer for your campus office), other equipment purchases, research assistance, manuscript preparation, purchase of books and supplies, and travel for research and professional meetings while individuals remain on the faculty of Northwestern University.
 Unexpended funds will be carried forward to subsequent fiscal years.
 Items purchased with University funds become the property of Northwestern University.